Manecas1221212/romance/chapter_29.md

 After, Anna went back to her office.
 Looked at the photos on her desk.

-Sophie, now thirty-one.
+Sophie, now thirty.
 A surgeon.
 Married to a kind man.
 Two children Anna barely knew.
 They visited twice a year, out of obligation.

-Jake, twenty-nine.
+Jake, twenty-four.
 Teaching art.
 Following his father's path.
 Spoke to Anna on holidays, kept it brief.

 Andrew had died two years ago.
 Heart attack.
 Sudden.
 Anna had gone to the funeral.
 Stood in the back.
 Catherine—his widow—had been gracious.

 "He never stopped loving you," Catherine had said.
-"Even after everything."

-Anna didn't know if that made it better or worse.
+"Even after everything.
+He never mentioned your name, but I saw in his face his heart was not with me."

+Anna knew the truth Catherine didn't.
+Andrew had never stopped loving her, but she wasn't the woman he'd loved.
+That was Jessica.
+The woman Anna had murdered.
+The ghost that had haunted Andrew until his last breath.

 ---

 Jane was released after eighteen years.
 Good behavior.
 Model prisoner.

-She was seventy-two.
+She was sixty.
 Gray hair.
 Thin.
-Still elegant.
+Softer somehow.

 They met for coffee.
 First time in almost two decades.

-"You look well," Jane said.

-"So do you.
-Considering."

-"Prison ages you.
-But it also clarifies.
-Strips away everything false.
-I recommend it."

-Anna almost laughed.
-"I'll pass."

-"How's the board?"

-"Powerful.
-Boring.
-Exactly what I wanted."

-"And Jessica?
-Do you still dream about her?"

-Anna paused.
-Considered lying.
-Decided truth was easier.

-"Every night."

-"Good.
-You should.
-She keeps you human."

-"I'm not sure I'm human anymore."

-"None of us are," Jane said.
-"That's the point.
-Humanity is what you sacrifice for power.
-I sacrificed it deliberately.
-You sacrificed it unconsciously.
-But we both did it."

-"You killed Mia to teach me that."

-"I killed Mia to push you toward your potential.
-You needed to understand that power requires terrible choices."

-"And Jessica?
-Was that part of the lesson too?"

-"Jessica was your choice.
-Not mine.
-I provided circumstances.
-You provided murder.
-You're welcome."

-Anna should have been angry.
-Should have walked out.
-Should have felt something other than tired resignation.

-"Why are you here, Jane?"

-"To see how my greatest creation turned out."
-Jane smiled.
-"And I have to say—you exceeded expectations.
-Board member.
-Feared.
-Respected.
-Successful beyond measure.
-Alone.
-Empty.
-Perfect."
+"Anna.
+Thank you for agreeing to see me."

+Jane's voice was different.
+Quieter.
+Less sharp.

+"I was curious," Anna said.

+"I don't blame you."
+Jane folded her hands.
+There was a wooden cross on a chain around her neck.
+Simple.
+Worn.
+"I found God in prison.
+I know how that sounds.
+Every convict finds God, right?
+But it was real for me."

+Anna studied her.
+Looking for the manipulation.
+The angle.
+Found nothing but sincerity.

+"I'm glad for you."

+"Are you?
+You look skeptical."

+"I am skeptical."

+Jane smiled sadly.
+"I don't blame you for that either.
+I spent fifteen years manipulating you.
+Destroying you.
+Creating a monster in my own image."

-"I'm not empty."
+"I'm not a monster."

 "Aren't you?
+Anna, I know what I did to you.
+The sabotage.
+The psychological warfare.
+Mia's death.
+Jessica's—" Jane paused.
+"I set you up to believe Jessica was your enemy.
+I wanted you to see that power requires sacrifice.
+That ambition demands blood."

+Anna's face remained neutral.

+"I've spent eighteen years praying for your soul," Jane continued.
+"And mine.
+For Mia.
+For Jessica.
+For everyone we destroyed."

+"Jessica killed herself," Anna said carefully.

+"Did she?
+Or did someone break her first?
+Did someone make her death seem like the only option?"
+Jane's eyes were searching.
+Genuine.
+"I don't know what happened that night.
+But I know I created the circumstances.
+I know I'm responsible."

+Anna said nothing.

+"I came here to apologize," Jane said.
+"And to beg you to find a way back to your humanity.
+Before it's too late.
+You're fifty-seven.
+You have time.
+You can still choose differently."

+"I like my choices."

+"Do you?
 When's the last time you felt joy?
-Love?
-Anything that wasn't ambition or guilt?"

-Anna couldn't answer.

-Jane stood.
-"Thank you for the coffee.
-And Anna—congratulations.
-You became exactly what I intended.
-A woman powerful enough to be dangerous.
-Smart enough to hide it.
-And hollow enough to never question whether it was worth it."
+Real joy?
+Not satisfaction from a deal, but actual happiness?"

+"I don't need joy.
+I have success."

+Jane looked at her with something like pity.
+"I had success too.
+And it cost me everything.
+Don't make my mistakes, Anna.
+Don't end up like me—sixty years old, alone, trying to atone for sins that can never be forgiven."

+"You have God now.
+Isn't that forgiveness?"

+"God's forgiveness is easy.
+Human forgiveness—real forgiveness—that's what I'll never have.
+Mia's family will never forgive me.
+Andrew's family will never forgive me.
+And you—" Jane's voice broke.
+"You'll never forgive me.
+And you shouldn't."

+Anna stood.
+"I appreciate you reaching out.
+But I'm not interested in redemption.
+Or confession.
+Or whatever this is."

+"Anna, please—"

+"I have a meeting."

+"Your soul is in danger—"

+"I don't have a soul anymore, Jane.
+You should know.
+You helped me kill it."

-She left.
+Anna left.

-Anna sat alone.
-Finished her coffee.
-Went back to work.

-Because work was all she had.
-All she'd ever had.
-All she'd chosen over everything else.
+She walked to her car.
+Drove back to the office.
+Sat at her desk and felt nothing.

+Jane's words echoed. *Your soul is in danger.*

+But Anna had stopped believing in souls years ago.
+Souls were liabilities.
+Weakness.
+The price of power was giving them up.

+And Anna had paid that price willingly.

-And if that made her a monster—
+If that made her a monster—well.

-Well.

 At least she was a successful one.